omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select the item sets that will make up the facets.

 Check the "Show all available item sets" box to get a sense of the data that is available for input.
+The order of your available values (from most to least frequent, or alphabetically, etc.) will not persist when you use the "Add all" button.
+Item sets will rearrange themselves according to the internal ID.
+The order that appears in the field on the admin side is what will appear on the public page.

 ##### **Full-text**